frederic-perez/AmE-dictionary/data/idioms.md

 __tattle on__ :two: _v_ To inform that someone has misbehaved: _my brother tattled on me for spilling the glue._
 __TBD__ An initialism of “to be determined.”
 Used in reference to something that is scheduled to happen but whose details have not yet been established or finalized.
 __teaching to the test__ A colloquial term for any method of education where the curriculum is heavily focused on preparing students for a standardized test, for example, with international IELTS English proficiency language test for non-native speakers.
+__team up (with one)__
 __tear (one’s) hair out__ :dart: To be extremely anxious, worried, frustrated, or stressed out about something. _We’ve been tearing our hair out trying to figure out what’s causing the server outages._
 __tear a strip off (someone)__ To scold, upbraid, or rebuke someone very severely, as for an error or wrongdoing. _The teacher really tore a strip off me for causing a disruption in class again._
 __tear around__ _Her idea of taking a day off is tearing around a golf course._
 __tear away__
 __tear down__
+__tease apart__ “Tease apart” is an idiomatic expression that means to carefully analyze something in order to understand the different components or aspects of it.
+It’s like trying to untangle a ball of yarn to figure out what each individual strand is made up of. _A clear causal connection between drug use and schizophrenia has been difficult to tease apart._
 __tech neck__ A condition characterized by pain and stiffness in the neck, shoulders, and upper back due to prolonged use of digital devices.
 The sagging skin and neck wrinkles resulting from constantly bending downward to look at a smartphone, which can also cause headaches and neck, shoulder and back pain.
 __tee off__ _Tee off for St. Patrick’s Day._
-__teem with (someone or something)__ :four: To overflow or swarm with people or things; to have a huge abundance of people or things. _The trash was teeming with cockroaches._ _The city positively teemed with tourists ahead of the annual festival._ _Mountain streams teeming with trout._
+__teem with (someone or something)__ :five: To overflow or swarm with people or things; to have a huge abundance of people or things. _The trash was teeming with cockroaches._ _The city positively teemed with tourists ahead of the annual festival._ _Mountain streams teeming with trout._
 __teensy-weensy__ Particularly small or tiny. _I’m not hungry myself, but I’d love to try just a teensy-weensy bite of your meal, if you don’t mind._
 __tell (someone or something) apart__ To be able to discern or distinguish two or more people or things that appear or seem similar. _This one is real, and this one is the counterfeit—you can tell them apart by the small holographic mark at the top corner of the genuine document._
 __tell (someone’s) fortune__ To (profess to) anticipate and inform someone about certain outcomes or events in their near or distant future. _This old lady in the apartment next to mine offered to tell my fortune for ten bucks.
 I never go in for stuff like that, but I’ll admit that I’m a bit curious._
 __tell apart__
 __tell me about it__ :three: (spoken) Used to say that you understand what somebody is talking about and have had the same experience: _I get so annoyed with Steve!
 Tell me about it.
 He drives me crazy._ :es: ¡Dímelo a mí!
+__tell me something I don’t know__
 __tell someone off__ To scold someone; to attack someone verbally.
 (This has a sense of finality about it.) _I was so mad at Bob that I told him off.
 By the end of the day, I had told off everyone else, too._
 __tell tales__ To share secrets, often knowing that doing so will cause problems for someone else.
 __temper tantrum__ An extreme and childish display of unreasonable anger, frustration, or distemper. _I can’t believe you threw a temper tantrum like that just because I didn’t want to go see some movie with you!_
 __tempest in a teapot__ Tempest in a teapot (American English), or storm in a teacup (British English), is an idiom meaning a small event that has been exaggerated out of proportion.
 There are also lesser known or earlier variants, such as tempest in a teacup, storm in a cream bowl, tempest in a glass of water, storm in a wash-hand basin, and storm in a glass of water.
 __tempus fugit__ [:scroll: The phrase is Latin for “time flies.”]
 Time passes quickly. _I can’t believe it’s been so long since my last visit—tempus fugit!_
+__ten-spot__ _slang_ A ten-dollar bill or a sum of ten dollars.
+Primarily heard in US. _This restaurant is an incredibly good value.
+For just a ten-spot you can get an appetizer, an entrée, and a dessert!_
 __test (one’s) mettle__
 __test the water(s)__ :four::hammer: _We’re testing the waters._
 __test the waters__